WHO WE ARE

 Grace Diehl

-Fire Tender & Writer
+Fire Tender & Grant Writer

 Grace Diehl (she/her) is passionate about working for social justice across sectors and concocting radical strategy.
 With a deep foundation in conservation and philanthropy, she schemes for collective liberation by building bridges between change-makers.